 Let's take a closer look at leadership skills using the research of John Maxwell, who is known as America's leadership expert and founder of the Enjoy group, an organization dedicated to helping people maximize their personal and leadership potential.

-According Maxwell, every leader must have the following indispensable qualities in order to be realized as such:
+According to Maxwell, every leader must have the following indispensable qualities in order to be realized as such:

 Character: to be hard as a rock

 How a leader handles life situations speaks volumes about his character.
 The crisis does not necessarily create the character, but it certainly reveals it.